staabm/phpstan-dba/docs/query-plan-analysis.md

 $config->analyzeQueryPlans(100000);
 ```

-To disable the effiency analysis but just check for queries not using indexes at all, pass `0`.
+To disable the effiency analysis but just check for queries not using indices at all, pass `0`.

 ```php
 $config = new RuntimeConfiguration();